lbuk/brownfieldgrids/README.md

 brownfieldgrids::brownfieldgrid_osm_borough("Limehouse, London")
 ```

 Map the OSM grid with a satellite basemap.
 ```
-brownfieldgrids::brownfieldgrid_osm_satellite("Limehouse, London")
+brownfieldgrids::brownfieldgrid_osm_satellite("Limehouse")
 ```

 Grid map of OSM and surrounding National Land Use Database (NLUD) brownfields as comparison.